cs2901/yape-bcp-project-ayuda-pe/Documentation/Developer_Guide/DeveloperGuide.md

 ## 4. FAQ

 What if there is no internet connection, can I ask my doubts to AyudaPe?
-- No, AyudaPe works with the User's internet connection, because Ayudape is connected to Watson's API.
+- No, AyudaPe works with the User's internet connection to interact with Watson's API and answer messages.

-How much memory space AyudaPe occupy?
-- It does not ocuppy too much because most of the impllementation uses internet to run, only the history of the User is stored in the phone.

 ## 5. Glossary